Poulpes/onboarding/readme.md

 We're setting up biannual meetings to dedicate time to review the past 6 months, discuss achievements, expectations for the upcoming 6 months.

 ### Side Projects and Poulpe's activities
-In addition to client's projects, we want to
+In addition to client's projects, we want to allocate time for everyone to work on side projects.

 ### What time should I arrive ?
 ### Can I work from home ?